bluefroguk1/empire-dump/content/Wiki/Music/Britta_s song.md

 Turn...
 With axe and with arrow, with rod and with wand, Turn...
-They raised up the [[Banner|banner]] and raised up the cry, Turn...
+They raised up the banner and raised up the cry, Turn...
-Out into the mountains and grey snow-hung sky,
+Out into The Mountains and grey snow-hung sky,
 Turn...
-Their scouts they were cunning, their fighters so brave, Turn...
+Their scouts they were cunning, their Fighters so brave, Turn...
 In the hope that this territ'ry to finally reclaim Turn...
-But the [[Thule]] they were ruthless; they called down a storm, Turn...
+But the Thule they were Ruthless; they called down a storm, Turn...
-Of snow, hail and chill winds all magically-borne, Turn...
+Of snow, hail and chill winds all Magically-borne, Turn...
 Our Britta was sure they had not come in vain,
 Turn...
-Determined that [[Skarsind]] would be ours again, Turn...
+DeterMined that [[Skarsind]] would be ours again, Turn...
 Stout resolve was gifted to all,
 Turn...
-So the army would [[Fight|fight]] on and not too soon fall, Turn...
+So the army would [[Fight]] on and not too soon fall, Turn...
 But it was not enough against such a foe,
 Turn...